-SOURCE: Public Act No. 17-2 of the June Special Session, as amended by Public Act No. 17-4 of the June Special Session and Public Act No. 17-1 of the January 2018 Special Session.
+SOURCE: Public Act No. 17-2 of the June Special Session, as amended by Public Act No. 17-4 of the June Special Session and Public Act No. 17-1 of the January 2018 Special Session as amended by Public Act No. 18-81.

-(a) The pie charts reflect the total of the listed tax and revenue amounts of \$20,055.3 million for Fiscal Year 2018 and \$20,283.5 million for Fiscal Year 2019, while the amounts in the title of the pie charts reflect reductions resulting from tax refunds, R&D Credit Exchange and transfers to other funds of \$1,331.6 million for Fiscal Year 2018 and \$1,393.1 million for Fiscal Year 2019.
+(a) The pie charts reflect the total of the listed tax and revenue amounts of \$20,055.3 million for Fiscal Year 2018 and \$20,770.4 million for Fiscal Year 2019, while the amounts in the title of the pie charts reflect reductions resulting from tax refunds, R&D Credit Exchange, transfers to other funds and volatility cap adjustments of \$1,331.6 million for Fiscal Year 2018 and \$1,761.7 million for Fiscal Year 2019.
 See Appendix II-E for anticipated adjustments to adopted tax revenues.

-(b) Other taxes are comprised of inheritance and estate taxes; taxes on gross receipts of public service corporations, on net direct premiums of insurance companies, on cigarettes and alcoholic beverages, on real estate transfers, on admissions and dues, on healthcare providers, and other miscellaneous taxes.
+(b) Other taxes are comprised of inheritance and estate taxes; taxes on gross receipts of public service corporations, on net direct premiums of insurance companies, on cigarettes and alcoholic beverages, on real estate transfers, on admissions and dues, on health care providers, electric generation and other miscellaneous taxes.
 See Appendix II-E.